coalition-of-invisible-colleges/ao-react/API.md

 - `.payment_hash`: Unknown, possibly QR for lightning.

-# Checking off cards to claim the bounty
+### Checking off cards to claim the bounty

-One of the main features of the AO is a local bounty economy that allows members to put up bounties in community points and claim bounties immediately by checking of bounty cards.
+One of the main features of the AO is a local bounty economy that allows members to put up bounties in community points and claim bounties immediately by checking off bounty cards.

 Any card that has a `.boost` value above 0 has had points put on it as a bounty, and will show up in the Bounties panel.
-Points must be carefully conserved to prevent double-spending issues, so if `.boost` is increased on a card, the source of those points should be decreased by the same amount.
+An the server, points are carefully conserved to prevent double-spending issues, so if `.boost` is increased on a card, the source of those points will be decreased by the same amount.

 Points from a bounty are disbursed immediately when the card is checked in order to enhance the sense of immediacy and responsibility in the local community.

-If a card has no bounty, it can still be checked/claimed, but
+If a card has no bounty, it can still be checked/claimed, but no points will be disbursed.

+A card gains the following properties to allow it to function as a bounty:

 - `.claimed`: An Array of memberIds of members who have checked off the card and claimed the bounty that was on the task at the time (if any)